ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 - Our application never loses CPU time to some other process
 - Another process using the CPU doesn't evict our data from CPU caches

-If your operating system support process pining, we suggest you do it.
+If your operating system support process pinning, we suggest you do it.
 What you want to do is set your operating system and all "non-essential" programs to share 1, perhaps 2 CPUs; this frees up all your remaining CPUs for use by your Pony program.

 On Linux, you'll want to use [cset](https://rt.wiki.kernel.org/index.php/Cpuset_Management_Utility/tutorial) to pin your Pony programs.
 Let's have a look at an example: